 A watch is not complete without a band.
 G-Shock offers two main types of straps made of urethane and metal.

-Similarly to urethane, a metal band is also shock-proof, in having wide intervals at the connection points between the band pieces.
+Similar to urethane, a metal band is also shock-proof, having wide intervals at the connection points between the band pieces.

-The ultimate shock resistance that G-Shock offers can be summed up by a fact: DW5600E-1 model holds the Guinness World Record for the heaviest vehicle to drive over a watch.
+The ultimate shock resistance that G-Shock offers can be summed up by a fascinating watch fact: the DW5600E-1 model holds the Guinness World Record for the heaviest vehicle to drive over a watch.
 Even nearly a 25-ton truck couldn’t break it!
 That is the level G-Shock sets with their shock resistance!

 200m Water Resistance On All Watches

-Therefore, no matter how much you’re willing to invest, a G-Shock tactical watch that always bears a minimum of 200 m of water resistance in any price range would be a perfect fit.
+Therefore, no matter how much you’re willing to invest, a G-Shock that always bears a minimum of 200 m of water resistance in any price range would be a perfect fit.